rotkehlxen/suncal/README.md

 Parameters like geographic location (longitude & latitude), timezone and the range of dates for which these events should be created can be specified ad libitum.
 If you register this application in google cloud and grant read and write access to your personal google calendar, the events can be inserted directly into your google calendar using api calls.
-You only specify the name of your calendar and if it does not exist, it will be created for you.
+You specify the name of your target calendar and if it does not exist, it will be created for you.

 Alternatively you can use this application to create an ics file and import it to any calendar you like.
 In that case, registration/authentication are unnecessary.

-While the api functionality is only of interest for users of google calendar, the generated calendar ics file is universal (and conforms to this [standard](https://datatracker.ietf.org/doc/html/rfc5545#page-102)) and so can be imported to every calendar application. (it contains two (optional) fields that are only understood by google calendars but these are simply ignored by other calendar apps.)
+While the api functionality is only of interest for users of google calendar, the generated calendar ics file is universal (conforms to this [standard](https://datatracker.ietf.org/doc/html/rfc5545#page-102)) and so it can be imported to every calendar application. (it contains two (optional) fields that are only understood by google calendars but these are simply ignored by other calendar apps.)